 You can take duty free items on board an aircraft if you buy them at the airport after you have gone through security screening.
 Keep them in the sealed tamper-evident bag provided until you have arrived at your destination.
 If the seal is broken or items are removed, the items may be subject to Australia’s carry-on baggage restrictions.

 Other countries may have different duty free restrictions and requirements for what you can take on board.
-These will apply even if you are only transiting through the country to get to your final destination.
+These will apply even if you are transiting through the country to get to your final destination.

 We recommend you find out the duty free restrictions of any countries you will visit or transit through.